 Wherever possible I use salvaged or reclaimed wood.
 Wood that would otherwise have been burned or dumped, given a new purpose.

 Some of these pieces will have remnants of their old life.
 The odd glint of a nail embedded in the wood, dents, discolouration or the hint of an old screw hole.
 Even freshly sourced wood will have its own imperfections – knots and cracks and variations in the grain.
-This is what makes handmade wooden items so tactile and intriguing and personal to their owner.
+This is what makes handmade wooden items so tactile and interesting.

 I’m a practical, down to earth person, but also a bit of a perfectionist, and these are qualities I strive for in my work.

-I love simple forms that allow the natural qualities of the wood to shine through.
+I prefer simple forms that allow the natural qualities of the wood to shine through.

 I like the idea of producing useful things that people will interact with, so many of my pieces are designed with a practical purpose in mind.
 They are inherently tactile, often with soft curves and a surface that’s irresistibly smooth to the touch.

-Wood is an ancient natural material and as such it’s important to me to use natural materials wherever possible as a protective finish.
+Wood is a natural material and as such it’s important to me to use natural materials wherever possible as a protective finish.

-Once they’ve been turned or carved and sanded, each piece is finished with several coats of natural oil and wax and then carefully polished to a soft silky sheen before being sent out into the world.
+Once they’ve been turned (or carved) each piece is finished with several coats of natural oil and wax and then carefully polished to a soft silky sheen before being sent out into the world.